-According to the Mermin-Wagner-Hohenberg theorem \cite{Mermin:1966s}, the one-dimensional isotropic Heisenberg Hamiltonian cannot support a long-range spin order \cite{Yang:2017s}.
-As the distance grows, the magnetic correlation decays rapidly in the 1D Heisenberg antiferromagnet.
+According to the Mermin-Wagner-Hohenberg theorem \cite{Mermin:1966s}, the 1D isotropic Heisenberg Hamiltonian cannot support a long-range spin order \cite{Yang:2017s}.
+As the distance grows, the magnetic correlation decays rapidly in the 1D Heisenberg antiferromagnetic state.
 So the occurrence of nonzero next-nearest-neighbor spin correlation would be a distinctive signature of approaching a low-entropy antiferromagnet.

-However, without the single-site imaging, the superlattice structure normally only provides the access to the nearest-neighbor spin correlation because of its $Z_2$ symmetry \cite{Trotzky:2010s,Dai:2016s}.
+However, without a site-resolved imaging, the superlattice structure normally only provides the access to the nearest-neighbor spin correlation because of its $Z_2$ translational symmetry \cite{Trotzky:2010s,Dai:2016s}.
 Here, owing to our precise control of the superlattice phase, we can extend the capability of the correlated spin measurement to next-nearest-neighbor links.

-Figure \ref{figS5}(a) shows the procedure to detect the probability of spin state $\ket{\downarrow;\downarrow}$ along next-nearest-neighboring links, implemented on odd sites and even sites separately.
+Extended Data Figure \ref{figS7}(a) shows the procedure of detecting the probability of spin state $\ket{\downarrow;\downarrow}$ in next-nearest-neighboring links.
 After a selective atom removal, the superlattice serves as an array of atomic splitters to redistribute the remaining atoms into their adjacent sites with equal probabilities.
 Subsequently, changing the superlattice phase $\theta$ by $\pi/2$, we can transfer the $\ket{\downarrow}$ atoms originally lying two sites apart to the same long-lattice unit in a probabilistic way.
 The atom loss in a PA collision can be used to deduce the probability of spin state $\ket{\downarrow;\downarrow}$.
 Similarly, the $\ket{\uparrow; \uparrow}$ state on next-nearest-neighbor sites can be detected with an additional global spin-flip pulse before the step (i).

 We define a next-nearest-neighbor correlator as,